Handicap & Wheelchair Accessible Home Modifications

 A folding ramp can be placed over small staircases (2 or fewer steps)

-2. Install a stair lift
+2. Install a stair lifter for loved ones with walking disabilities

 If you or your loved one finds stairs to be a cumbersome obstacle, consider installing a stair lift.
 Stair lifts come in a wide variety of styles, and can be installed as a permanent home modification, or can be an on-the-go solutions, such as a portable stair climber.
 Stair lifts turn multi-level homes or even front yard steps into accessible homes for those with limited mobility.
 Installing them will level out your home and create a safe, accessible space.